Training to Failure? Times Have Changed for the Worse — Here’s Why You Should Care

 We’ve all heard the phrase.
 It’s often hyped up in commercials selling fitness products or exaggerated by bodybuilders on YouTube.
 They claim that going to failure is the “only way” to make gains, accompanied by clips of someone screaming under a squat rack.

-Here’s the kicker: after 13+ years in the Iron Game—training in gyms filled with veritable monsters—I rarely see anyone truly “training to failure.”
+Here’s the kicker: after 13+ years in the Iron Game—training in gyms filled with veritable monsters—I rarely see anyone truly training to failure.
 Sure, there’s some grunting and the occasional dropped plate, but no one’s collapsing from their “hardcore” set.
 Let’s break down what failure really means.

 Original Meaning of Failure

 The original concept of failure is simple and effective.
 It refers to reaching the point where your form or cadence breaks down.
 For instance, if I instruct you to perform barbell curls until failure, you’d maintain a steady rhythm (e.g., a 1-2-3 count per rep).
 Failure occurs when you pause at the top, slow down, or otherwise deviate from the cadence.
 This technique is a great way to target hypertrophy and add variety to standard rep schemes like 4×12.
+It’s also a practical application of training to failure without sacrificing safety or progress.

 Popular Misconception of Failure